flybywiresim/docs/docs/fbw-a32nx/feature-guides/flyPad/throttle-calibration.md

     ==No calibration required for the Xbox controller - read below!==

     The Xbox-Controller (or any other game controller) is very similar to controlling the throttle with the keyboard.
 It uses buttons to increase and decrease the throttles.

     Therefore read the [Keyboard](#keyboard) section section but instead of ++f2++ or ++f3++ use the buttons mapped to throttle increase and decrease on your controller.
-    See also the [Keyboard Special Mapping](#keyboard-special-mapping) as this also works for the Xbox buttons.
+    See also the [Keyboard Special Mapping](#keyboard-special-mapping) and the [Change Key Increments Manually](#change-key-increments-manually) sections as this also works for the Xbox buttons.

     For the Xbox-Controller the default buttons are: